 The eponymous Rocky Mountain National Park is one of the most visited sections of the range for several reasons: a) it’s gorgeous b) it’s very close to Denver and c) it has the appealing distinction of being a national park.

 Rocky Mountain National Park has some of the most stunning scenery in entire range and hosts superlative locations like Dream Lake, Sky Pond, and Longs Peak.

 Dream Lake and Sky Pond are both accessed via the Bear Lake Trailhead, which also acts as the primary campground for the area.
 There are several other backcountry campsites around these lakes but a permit – obtainable through NPS – is required to stay at these.

 Long’s Peak is the highest mountain in Northern Colorado and one of the most popular 14ers in the state.
 Most climb Longs Peak in a day, given they start very early in the morning.
 On the way to the summit, climbers will pass by Chasm Lake, which is one of the most beautiful places in Colorado.
 Note that bivvy sites are sparse and a permit is needed to spend the night around Longs Peak.

-If you don’t feel like sleeping in the woods and don’t feel like staying in Boulder again, try Fort Collins or maybe Estes Park for the night.
+If you don’t feel like sleeping in the woods and don’t feel like staying in Boulder again, try a hostel in Fort Collins or maybe Estes Park for the night.
 Fort Collins is a very laid back place and much more authentic than Boulder.

 It is most well-known for local its prolific breweries, which are among the best in Colorado.
 Estes Park is one of the most charming mountain towns in Colorado and is very close to Rocky Mountain National Park.

 Road Trip to Southern Colorado